nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     # to run nxp-meida-app
     $ nxp-media-app --wifi --ble-controller 0

-    # to run chip-energy-management-app
+    # to run chip-evse-app
-    $ chip-energy-management-app --wifi --ble-controller 0
+    $ chip-evse-app --wifi --ble-controller 0

-    # To run imx-thread-br-app, you need to execute the commands to [load the Wi-Fi/BT firmware and set up BT on the end device](#ble-wifi-end).
-You also need to execute the commands to setup [otbr-agent](#setup-otbr-agent) or [otbr-agent-iwxxx](#setup-otbr-agent-iwxxx) while comment out the command line that connects to Wi-Fi SSID (i.e., $ wpa_supplicant -d -B -i mlan0 -c ./wifiap.conf) on the end device.
-Then, execute:
+    # to run imx-thread-br-app
     $ imx-thread-br-app --wifi --ble-controller 0

+**Note: Before running imx-thread-br-app, ensure the following prerequisites are completed on the end device: [Load the Wi-Fi/BT firmware and setup BT on the end device](#load-the-wi-fibt-firmware-and-set-up-bt-on-the-end-device).
+Set up the OpenThread Border Router by following the instructions for eithe [otbr-agent or otbr-agent-iwxxx](#setup-otbr-on-imx-mpu-platform).
+While setting up the Border Router, comment out the command line that connects to a Wi-Fi SSID (i.e., $ wpa_supplicant -d -B -i mlan0 -c ./wifiap.conf) to avoid conflicts.**

 #### Finally, commission and control the end devices on the controller device.

-##### commission the end devices
+##### Commission the end devices

     $ chip-tool pairing ble-wifi 8888 ${SSID} ${PASSWORD} 20202021 3840

-##### control the chip-lighting-app / chip-all-clusters-app
+##### Control the chip-lighting-app / chip-all-clusters-app

     $ chip-tool onoff on 8888 1
     $ chip-tool onoff off 8888 1
     $ chip-tool onoff toggle 8888 1
     $ chip-tool onoff read on-off 8888 1

-##### control the nxp-thermostat-app
+##### Control the nxp-thermostat-app

     # read the local temperature from nxp-thermostat-app.
     $ chip-tool thermostat read local-temperature 8888 1